Vonage-Community/sample-video-flutter-app/README.md

 # OpenTok Flutter Sample

+## Please note this is a community supported repository and is not offically supported by Vonage.
+If you face any problems with the code in this repository please raise an issue and someone from the community will take a look when available.

 This project provides a sample Flutter project that highlights how to make use of the Android and iOS OpenTok SDK features within a cross platform flutter application.

 ## Setup flutter SDK